Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 File: main.dart

 Let’s create our script and define a Future builder in the body part.
-In the future feature of the future builder widget, we will define our getCards method, which will take a long time.
+In the future feature of the builder widget, we will define our getCards method, which will take a long time.
 We will create our main structure in the Builder section.
-First, let’s carry out our checks on connection.
+First, let’s carry out our checks on the connection.

 Copy the following codes to the “else if” code block we just added.